foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/colour.md

 You do not need to add any reagent for this test.

 * Take the 0 standard and fill it into the cuvette.
+In this case you will need to add the standard to the tall glass tube, and place it into the white cuvette.
 * Place the cuvette under the light stand.
 * Clip on the ring light over your phone and turn it on to maximum brightness
 * Place the phone over the stand